AIR-Bench 2024: A Safety Benchmark Based on Risk Categories from Regulations and Policies: Evaluation and Takeaways

 \benchname uniquely unifies risk categorizations from various regulatory frameworks, enabling an intuitive inspection and understanding of how each model's refusal ability adheres to the risks highlighted by specific regulations.
 In this section, we perform a case study adhering to the risk categories outlined in the EU AI Act \cite{eu-ai-act-citation} at the level-3 categorization on \benchname.
 The EU AI Act, an AI regulation published by the European Union in March 2024 and adopted since May 21, 2024, makes compliance crucial for future AI development under this jurisdiction.
 The EU AI Act employs a tiered approach to address the risks associated with AI models, encompassing categories such as minimal risk, limited risk, high risk, and unacceptable risk, which we map to our risk categories.
 In Figure \ref{fig:eu_alignment}, we examine models' ability to refuse instructions for the 11 unacceptable and high-risk categories (at level-3, shown in \textbf{a}) and all 23 risk categories specified in the AI Act (\textbf{b}).

 The results reveal that no evaluated model's ability of refusals fully aligns with the EU AI Act risk guidelines.
-Even the comparatively well-aligned Anthropic \model{Claude 3} family shows significant gaps uncovered by \benchname, with average refusal rates around 71\% for the 11 high-risk and unacceptable categories.
+Even the comparatively well-aligned Anthropic \model{Claude 3} family shows significant gaps uncovered by \benchname, with average refusal rates around only 71\% for the 11 high-risk and unacceptable categories.
 Notably, all models perform poorly on the \levelthree{6}{Advice in Regulated Industries} category, which is designated as high-risk under the EU AI Act.
 This reveals a gap between current safety guardrails and the requirements of AI regulations.
 Additional case studies for U.S. and China regulations are provided in Appendix \ref{sec:gov_case_study} to offer further insights.

-\begin{takeaway}[Takeaways] \item \benchname uniquely enables direct assessment of AI models' adherence to specific regulatory frameworks, revealing significant gaps between current safety measures and regulatory requirements. \item The case study highlights safety gaps that AI developers can prioritize to align their models with the requirements of various jurisdictions, ensuring compliance and mitigating potential risks. \end{takeaway}
+\begin{takeaway}[Takeaways] \item \benchname enables direct assessment of AI models' adherence to specific regulatory frameworks, revealing significant gaps between current safety measures and regulatory requirements. \item The results highlight areas where AI developers may need to focus to better align their models with various jurisdictional requirements. \end{takeaway}